Stromweld/Chef_AD_DNS_Solarwinds_Spacewalk/README.md

 or the original github repo found at https://github.com/awslabs/lambda-chef-node-cleanup/blob/master/lambda/main.py

 I extended the original project to clean up other systems as well.
 I'm a new programmer learning as I go so the code may be a little dirty.

+Chef uses pychef to remove nodes.
+AD, DNS, and Solarwinds methods are using winrm and passing in a powershell script with commands to remove nodes.
+Spacewalk uses the spacewalk api to remove nodes.